Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Acknowledgments

 \section{Acknowledgments}

 Work on this problem was supported at Massachusetts Institute of Technology~(MIT) by National Science Foundation Grant No. PHY-1707549 as well as support from MIT’s School of Science and Department of Physics.
+This work was supported at the University of Amsterdam by the GRAPPA Prize Fellowship.
+Lastly, this work was supported at King's College London by the Royal Society University Research Fellowship, Grant No. URF{\textbackslash}R1{\textbackslash}11451.
 Many thanks are extended to Scott Hughes for his invaluable support as well as his granting access to his calculations for the Kerr spheroidal harmonics for the occasional sanity check.
-Additional thanks are extended to Richard Price, Richard Melrose, Halston Lim, Mark Hannam, Stephen Fairhurst, Vitor Cardoso and Paolo Pani for their trenchant questions and input.
-Particular thanks are extended to Mark Hannam for providing \fig{fig:mixing}'s 8:1 mass ratio \nr{} waveform.
+Additional thanks are extended to Richard Price, Richard Melrose, Halston Lim, Mark Hannam, Stephen Fairhurst, Vitor Cardoso and Paolo Pani for their helpful questions and input.
 Additional thanks are extended to Alessandra Buonanno and Ajit K. Mehta for their feedback.